-Follow the instructions in the installation, operating and programming manuals.
+Follow the instructions in the installation, operating, and programming manuals.
 These instructions must be followed to avoid damage to the control panel and associated equipment.
-FACP operation and reliability depend upon proper
+FACP operation and reliability depend upon proper installation.

-Fire Alarm System Limitations While installing a fire alarm system may make lower insurance rates possible, it is not a substitute for fire insurance!
+While installing a fire alarm system may make lower insurance rates possible, it is not a substitute for fire insurance!